camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/040-ui/020-jsf-task-forms.html.md

     <h1>#{task.name}</h1>
     <h:form id="someForm">
       <p>
-        Here you would see the actual form to work on the task in some design normally either matching you task list or your business application (or both in the best case).
+        Here you would see the actual form to work on the task in a design normally either matching your task list or your business application (or both in the best case).
       </p>